74181

 The 74181 is a 4-bit slice arithmetic logic unit (ALU), implemented as a 7400 series TTL integrated circuit.
 Introduced by Texas Instruments in February 1970, it was the first complete ALU on a single chip.
 It was used as the arithmetic/logic core in the CPUs of many historically significant minicomputers and other devices.

-The 74181 represents an evolutionary step between the CPUs of the 1960s, which were constructed using discrete logic gates, and today's single-chip microprocessor CPUs.
-Although no longer used in commercial products, the 74181 is still referenced in computer organization textbooks and technical papers.
-It is also sometimes used in "hands-on" college courses to train future computer architects.
+The 74181 represents an evolutionary step between the CPUs of the 1960s, which were constructed using discrete logic gates, and single-chip microprocessors of the 1970s.
+Although no longer used in commercial products, the 74181 later was used in hands-on computer architecture courses and is still referenced in textbooks and technical papers.